 Assembly Bill (AB) 802 requires annual benchmarking for all commercial buildings greater than 50,000 square feet.
 EnerowgyStar®Portfolio Manager (ESPM) is a tool for measuring energy use in comparison to similar buildings nationwide.
 A property’s score reflects the energy used in a property considering it’s size, occupancy and use type.
 That data is compared to similar properties nationwide with climate adjustments.
 A score between 1 to 100 is given with 50 being average.
 This scoring allows prioritization of energy upgrades within a portfolio of properties, often with generous rebates.

 Commercial Properties: AB 802 requires all commercial buildings greater than 50,000 square feet to be benchmarked annually using EnergyStar Portfolio Manager, ESPM.
-This is for individual buildings with greater than 50,000 SF, not a collection of buildings as in a business park.

 Tenant Authorizations The property’s energy use can be obtained by individual meter usage that requires tenant authorization or by the utility providing “whole building” (aggregated) energy-use data to building owners without obtaining tenant authorization – if the number of utility accounts in the building meet the required minimum.